FullSimplify/FullSimplify.github.io/_posts/2000-01-02-Support-Vector-Machines,-a-Gentle-Introduction.md

 From a practicap perspective, the main ingredients that we need are the labeled dataset to train the SVM, a kernel and an optimization method.
 We can use well established python modules for our SVMs.

-## An Example
+## Example 1.
+Dual Label Classification

-Coming Soon!
+More explainations soon!
 For now here's a worked out example.
 We classify two sets of points uniformly distributed and labeled with labels 'a' and 'b'.

 ```python